rebcabin/tangledown/README.md

 </tangle>

 We'll implement those bits, like `global dictionaries` and `eatBlockTag`, later, after you've gotten the big picture.
+Notice the names can contain spaces, can be in kebab-case, Pascal-case, camel-case, snake-case, whatever you like.

 Tangledown will substitute the contents of the corresponding `noweb` for the `block` tag in a tangle block somewhere else when writing files to the disk for you.
 The substitution process is hidden, behind the scenes, and only needed when it's time to create files on your hard drive.